All Collections

 Server Component Type

-The core concept is a Server, a server is just a computer without a screen.
-A server, as Ardoq sees it, is a unit of computing dedicated to managing network resources.
+The core concept of ITLM is the Server component type.
+A server is just a computer without a screen.
+Ardoq defines a server as a physical or logical processing unit that supports an Application, Application Module, Technology Service, or other Server components.
 Servers may be specialized by a function depending on their hardware configuration or by the software products on them.
-Servers may be virtual or physical but ultimately, a physical server underlies any configuration.

 Ardoq’s concept of server component type can similarly be compared to the ArchiMate concept of a Device.